python/cpython/Doc/library/imaplib.rst

    Convert *date_time* to an IMAP4 ``INTERNALDATE`` representation.
 The return value is a string in the form: ``"DD-Mmm-YYYY HH:MM:SS +HHMM"`` (including double-quotes).
-The *date_time* argument can be a number (int or float) represening seconds since epoch (as returned by :func:`time.time`), a 9-tuple representing local time (as returned by :func:`time.localtime`), or a double-quoted string.
+The *date_time* argument can be a number (int or float) representing seconds since epoch (as returned by :func:`time.time`), a 9-tuple representing local time (as returned by :func:`time.localtime`), or a double-quoted string.
 In the last case, it is assumed to already be in the correct format.